“I could have stayed there a few days just to see the intricacies of each and every exhibit.”

 “What the Roxy is to New York, the Russell will be to Maysville.”
 That is what Colonel J.B.
 Russell said when he built Maysville’s iconic theater in 1929.
 It was built in Spanish architectural style with the interior featuring balconies, busts, and ornamental features to create a mood of make-believe and escape.
 Its design classified it as an atmospheric theater, and today it is one of only a few remaining in the United States.

 The Russell Theatre made national headlines in 1953 when Maysville’s own Rosemary Clooney chose the Russell to premiere her first movie, The Stars Are Singing.
 Clooney chose to sit with her best friend from childhood who was African-American, even though the theater was segregated.
-The theatre in miniature was created to appear as it did during that time.
+The theatre in miniature was created by Ashby & Jedd to appear as it did during that time.
 The exterior of the miniature Russell Theatre, composed of 11,000 hand cut bricks, was completed in 2009.
 Its interior debuted in 2014.
+It is one of three 1/12-scale re-creations of historic buildings in Maysville.

 The Fleece Inn